F5Networks/f5-appsvcs-templates/docs/userguide/json-schema.rst

 When authoring templates using yaml, *allOf* takes on a special meaning by referencing another template in the set, known as *Template Merging*.

-* *allOf* will merge the schema of the merge templete with external template(s) just as JSON schema will when generating schema for the merged templates
+* *allOf* will merge the schema of the merge template with external template(s) just as JSON schema will when generating schema for the merged templates
 * When a merge template is rendered, the JSON output of the templates will be merged together
 * Merge can be used to add additional configuration to a template